All that glitters: How to invest in gold

 3. Gold funds

 Investing in gold mutual funds means you own shares in multiple gold-related assets, like many companies that mine or process gold, but you don’t own the actual gold or individual stocks yourself.
-Gold exchange-traded funds (ETF) or mutual funds may be one of the simpler ways to invest in gold; these funds are offer greater diversification than investing in a single stock.
+Gold exchange-traded funds (ETF) or mutual funds may be one of the simpler ways to invest in gold; these funds offer greater diversification than investing in a single stock.

 4. Gold futures